testdrive-profiling-master/profiles/Common/doc/docgen/src/Pragraph_expression.md

 @<size:30>@<b>             @<color:FF0000>code_contents@</color>@</b>@</size>
 @<size:30>@<b>             ```@</b>@</size>

-It has a similar format to '@<bookmark:Code citation>', but if the "code format" is surrounded by "[]", the code content is executed.
+It has a similar format to '@<bookmark:Code block>', but if the "code format" is surrounded by "[]", the code content is executed.
 The currently available code format supports only "lua".
 %%%